1homas/ISE_Ansible_Sandbox/roles/ise_port_status/README.md

-# ise_cli_application_status Role
+# ise_port_status Role

-Use the localhost to check the status of ISE Services.
+Use the localhost to check the status of ISE ports.

 ## Requirements